RiledUpCrow/Flier/docs/Effects.md

 * `wings_health` _(number)_ the amount of health of wings
 * `wings_health_ratio` _(number)_ the ratio wings_health/max as a number between 0 and 1

-If the event involves another player (like `hit` event - the shooter is main player, the victim is another player), these settings are also available for them, with a prefix specified by the event type.
+If the event involves another player (like `hit` event - the shooter is main player, the victim is another player), these matchers are also available for them, with a prefix specified by the event type.
+There's also a special matcher:

+* `attitude` _(text)_ the attitude between the two players.
+Available values are: `friendly`, `neutral` and `hostile`.

 Non-player events don't have any additional matchers.

 ## Use event